danielamariei/databases-ontology-demo-app/README.md

-Demo App for the DBMSs Ontology (databases-ontology)
+## Demo App for the DBMSs Ontology (databases-ontology)

+Click on the image to enlarge it.

 ![Demo App for the DBMSs Ontology (databases-ontology)](https://raw.githubusercontent.com/danielamariei/databases-ontology-demo-app/master/docs/databases-ontology-demo-app.gif)

 ## Introduction